Minnesota Distance Elite: 2001

 Patricia Goodwin founded Team USA Minnesota in 2001 and hired the team's first coaching staff.
 From the start, Team USA Minnesota was half-women and half-men making it unique from other professional development running teams.
 She was inspired to start the team because the performance of U.S. distance runners was perceived as being poor at the 2000 Summer Olympics.

 Running USA and USA Track & Field announced the founding of Team USA Minnesota in 2001.
 The first women's coach was Dennis Barker, the cross country and track coach at Augsburg University.
 The first men's coach was Steve Plasencia, the distance running coach at the University of Minnesota.
-Ditlev Larson, the men's cross country coach at the University of Minnesota, and Charlie Mahler, the former cross country and track coach at Gustavus Adolphus College, served as assistant coaches.
+Ditlev Larson served as an assistant men's coach.
 The team was started with a roster of nine runners including Carrie Tollefson who had been training in Florida until the creation of the team.
 At the time of its creation, Team USA Minnesota had a budget of $90,000 to $100,000 for athlete stipends and race travel funding.
 Team USA Minnesota also arranged for each athlete to have a health club membership, as well as housing; some women were given arranged housing in Edina, Minnesota while some men were given arranged housing in Saint Paul, Minnesota.
 As of 2002, participating athletes could get housing for $350 if they needed it.
 The team was originally supposed to have ten members, but Kelly Keeler dropped out after learning being on the team would require too much time away from her job.

 The other Team USA training centers established at the same time include Hansons Running Shop Team USA Michigan, Team BrownStone USA New York, and Team USA California (now Mammoth Track Club).

 Carrie Tollefson ran the first race as a Team USA Minnesota athlete at the Prefontaine Classic in 2001.
 Kim Kauls, Kurt Keiser and Kelly Mortenson were training for the New York City Marathon at the time and hoping to qualify for the US Olympic marathon trials.
 Chris Lundstrom ran the 2001 Grandma's Marathon where he was the first American finisher.